Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Results and Discussions

 where $\dot{X}_{\mathrm{G},\infty}$ and $\Delta_\infty$ denote the steady values of $\dot{X}_{\mathrm{G}}$ and $\Delta$, respectively.
 Self-consistently expanding the steady normal distance $\Delta_\infty$, around the equilibrium gap $\Delta_0$ reached due to the competition between pure electrostatics and gravity (see Eq.~(\ref{sedim})), \textit{i.e.} $\Delta_{\infty} \simeq \Delta_{0} + \frac{\mathrm{Ha}}{K^2} \frac{\mathrm{Pe}}{\sqrt{\epsilon}} \Delta_{1}$, and invoking Eqs. (\ref{eqperpcoupled2}) and~(\ref{lift1}), one gets :

 in the particular case where $\Xi_\mathrm{p} = \Xi = \Xi_{\mathrm{w}}$.
 As shown in Fig.~\ref{Constantforce}(c), the previous asymptotic expression of the electroviscous lift force captures well the numerical solution at small Pe.
 Moreover, we recover the known fact that the magnitude of the asymptotic electroviscous lift is small~\cite{Bureau2023}.
-Interestingly, our general model allows to go beyond such an asymptotic regime, as can be seen \textit{e.g.} from the numerical solution at larger Pe for which the effect is enhanced by an order of magnitude.
+Besides, we find that the asymptotic expression overestimates the numerical lift force at higher $\mathrm{Pe}$.

 Putting back dimensions in Eq.~(\ref{lift1}), through $f_{\textrm{ev}}=\pi a \rho c^2F_{\textrm{ev}}/2$, one gets the following asymptotic expression of the electroviscous lift force per unit length for a cylinder: